vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

    the output.
 1. The values can be retrieved in the order they first appeared, which allows us to trivially retrieve either the first or last stored value.

-The proposed Protobuf representation allows all possible combination of values for a tag set, and minimizes the encoded size in the presence of repeated tag names.
-It also requires no further parsing to separate out tag names from values.

-Similarly, the proposed native JSON encoding adds the necessary support while preserving backwards compatibility for existing data and minimizes the overhead when multiple tag values are not required.

 ## Drawbacks